 - Assemble tacos: top one warm corn tortilla with 3 or 4 shrimp and sprinkle with chopped cabbage, radishes and cilantro (if desired).
 Drizzle with desired amount of shrimp taco sauce.
 Repeat with remaining tortillas.
 Serve with lime wedges and sliced jalapeño if desired.

-I love to hear this, Bernard!
-I'm so glad that these tacos were a hit for you and your wife!
+I love to hear this, Janice!
+So glad the tacos were a hit!